liuzifa1/simple-nfc-lock/Lock shell/readme.md

 # the file that u need to print is one part6b and TWO part6 if u go with my design
 remeber to check the size for each component, the part that i use isn't common

-and i didn't have a place for super sonic, i just glued it
+and i didn't have a place for super sonic, i just glued it at right side of part6b